Paradox Service Terms

 A. PROVISION OF CLOUD SOFTWARE.

-During the Subscription Term, Paradox will provide or make available to Client the Cloud Software for use in the ordinary course of its business by its Users, subject to the terms and conditions of the Agreement.
+Paradox will make the Cloud Software available to Client for Client’s internal business purposes, subject to the terms and conditions of the Agreement.

 B. SERVICE REQUIREMENTS.

-Paradox may make commercially reasonable changes to the Cloud Software without notification or consent, as long as the changes do not materially decrease the features or functionality of the Cloud Software.
-Paradox will comply with all laws and regulations applicable to Paradox in the performance of its obligations under the Agreement.
+Paradox may make commercially reasonable changes to the Cloud Software without notification or consent, provided the changes do not materially decrease the features or functionality of the Cloud Software.
+Paradox will comply with Applicable Law.

 C. DATA SECURITY.

-The security of Client Data is important to Paradox.
-Paradox has implemented and will maintain administrative, technical, and physical safeguards designed to protect the Cloud Software and Client Data against accidental, unauthorized, or unlawful access, disclosure, destruction, loss, or misappropriation, consistent with Paradox’s ISO 27001 certification and SOC 2 Type II audit compliance standards.
+Paradox has implemented and will maintain a commercially reasonable, risk-based, written, information security program that includes administrative, technical, and physical safeguards designed to protect the Cloud Software and Client Data against accidental, unauthorized, or unlawful access, disclosure, destruction, loss, or misappropriation, consistent with ISO 27001, SOC 2 Type II, or equivalent industry standards.

 D. CLIENT INVOLVEMENT IN SERVICES.